EliBui/cse220_hw1/README.md

 - Use the bit-level operations to perform computations.
 - Traverse and manipulate an array of bytes.

-The code I wrote for this assignment can be foud in cse220_hw1/src/
+The code I wrote for this assignment can be found in cse220_hw1/src/
 All other files were given by the instructor as part of the assignment template